 Tetris became even more popular when the game was packaged with the Nintendo Gameboy and helped sell millions of handheld systems.

-Nintendo also published a game known as Tetris Giant, the largest liscensed Tetris arcade machine.
+Sega also published a game known as Tetris Giant, the largest licensed Tetris arcade machine.